-Also, check for updates for the Bluetooth device that you are trying to connect to your phone or tablet.
-There is a possibility that the device may not be updated and it may be causing problems because of this.
+Also, check for updates for the Bluetooth device you are trying to connect to your phone or tablet.
+There is a possibility that the device may not be updated, and it may be causing problems because of this.
 Try establishing the connection and check if it works as expected.

 Solution 8: Safe Mode

-When you use your phone in Safe Mode, it disables all third party apps and works in the most basic way.
-This helps you identify problems that may be related to third party applications.
-Sometimes third party apps can be the culprit when it comes to the malfunctioning of your device.
-The Bluetooth may be affected by one of the third-party applications and the best way to identify the problem is to use the phone in Safe Mode and check if the Bluetooth works in Safe Mode.
+When you use your phone in Safe Mode, it disables all third-party apps and works the most basic way.
+It helps you identify problems that may be related to third-party applications.
+Sometimes third-party apps can be the culprit when it comes to the malfunctioning of your device.
+The Bluetooth may be affected by one of the third-party applications, and the best way to identify the problem is to use the phone in Safe Mode and check if the Bluetooth works in Safe Mode.